telemetryjet/telemetryjet-docs/content/cli/guides/data_sources/_index.md

 </table>

 <br />
+This list will expand over time.
+We're currently working on core data source types, including CSV files and streams.

 Need a data source type that is not listed?
 [Open an Issue](https://github.com/telemetryjet/telemetryjet-cli/issues/new) on the CLI Github suggesting it should be officially supported.